dlt-hub/dlt/docs/website/docs/walkthroughs/dispatch-to-multiple-tables.md

         response.raise_for_status()
         yield response.json()

-        # stop requesting pages if the last element was already older than initial value
+        # stop requesting pages if the last element was already older than
+        # the initial value
-        # note: incremental will skip those items anyway, we just do not want to use the api limits
+        # note: incremental will skip those items anyway, we just do not
+        # want to use the api limits
         if last_created_at.start_out_of_range:
             break